EO4wellness/T-I-L/polyglot/README.md

 # Introduction
 The road to code is not built in one day.<br>
-The road to polyglot is also not built in one day.<br>
+The road to polyglot, likewise, is not built in one day.<br>

 ## Tool Favs